 - 3 cloves garlic minced

-- 4 cups chicken stock/broth (or beef or vegetable broth, or water, or a combination)
+- 4 cups chicken or vegetable broth preferably low-sodium or homemade

-- 2 19 oz. cans cannellini beans drained and rinsed (see notes)
+- 30 oz. canned cannellini beans one large or two small cans, drained and rinsed

 - 8 oz. small or medium pasta such as shells, ditalini, orecchiette, or macaroni